-The opioid crisis is now one of 29 active national emergencies
+28 active national emergencies; Trump won't add the opioid crisis

 The first declaration under the National Emergencies Act of 1974 came during the Iran hostage crisis -- a national emergency that is still active today.
 Jimmy Carter blocked Iranian government property from entering the country.
 It's been renewed each year by all presidents since then.

-A special White House panel led by New Jersey Republican Gov. Chris Christie recommended that Trump make the emergency declaration on opioids.
-A statement from the White House said Trump has "instructed his Administration to use all appropriate emergency and other authorities to respond to the crisis caused by the opioid epidemic."
+A special White House panel led by New Jersey Republican Gov. Chris Christie recommended that Trump make an emergency declaration on opioids.
+A statement from the White House in August said Trump has "instructed his Administration to use all appropriate emergency and other authorities to respond to the crisis caused by the opioid epidemic."

 Other ongoing national emergencies focus on the 9/11 terror attacks, the war in Iraq and the blocking of some property and people from around the world in countries such as Yemen, Ukraine, South Sudan, Venezuela and Burundi.